varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/global.md

-# The Global Finanical System
+# The Global Financial System and Blah Blah